Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Holding Your Ground: Preparing for Defense if it All Falls Apart: You NEED this book if you care about defending your homestead.
 In addition, Without Rule of Law: Advanced Skills to Help You Survive will teach you skills to get through the most dire survival circumstances.

-Philips goLITE BLU Light Therapy Device: I own the Phillips goLite and upon checking, could not believe the current low price (I paid about $165 for mine).
+Philips goLITE BLU Light Therapy Device: I own the Phillips goLite and upon checking, could not believe the current low price.
 There is no better way to get through the doldrums of dark wintery days.
-If this is something you have been considering for yourself or someone else, the price is currently $119.99.
 (And be sure to read my experience with it here: See the light on a dark and dreary day.)

 No Rinse Personal Care Products: A selection of these products are on their way to me for review purposes.
 These would make an idea component in a bug-out-bag or even on the shelf to use if there were a water or sewer outage.
 I am especially anxious to try the No Rinse Shampoo.

 Shop Amazon – Holiday Gift Cards – Instant Delivery or Free One-Day Shipping: I hate the consumerism of the season but even I purchased a number of these Amazon gift cards to satisfy the holiday obligation.